Quarantiine/etmf-main-website/README.md

 ## Features

 - **Informative Content:** Detailed information on ETMF's mission, programs (ETMF Academy, Student Activity Program, Access to Education Program etc.), and impact.
 - **AI Integration:** An intelligent assistant guiding users through the site, answering FAQs, and providing personalized support.
-(See [AI Article](https://medium.com/@danielward.occ/meet-zhyra-ai-the-intelligent-ai-assistant-3034b939de89) for more details.)
 - **Easy Navigation:** Intuitive site structure and clear calls to action enabling users to easily find what they need.
 - **Engagement Opportunities:** Clear pathways for users to get involved through donations, partnerships, or volunteering.
 - **Resources:** Access to articles, publications, and multimedia content related to ETMF's mission and programs.